ReyAnthony/reyanthony/README.md

 - [More at Itch-io](https://anthony-rey.itch.io/)

 #### What I do
-I'm working mostly on C# projects for Unity.
+- I'm working mostly on C# projects for Unity.
+- Currently working at a French mobile game studio